 This statistics and probability requirement may be met in one of the following ways:

 - Students may take a year-long Geometry with Stats course.

-- Students may take a year-long FST course in their sophomore, junior, or senior year.
+- Students may take a year-long FST course.

 - Algebra II